The resource theory of nonclassicality of channel assemblages: Introduction

 In this resource theory of channel assemblages, the \textbf{free resources} -- that is, classical assemblages -- are those that can be generated by local operations and classical common causes.
 This approach is motivated by previous works~\cite{cowpie,schmid2020standard,schmid2020type,rosset2020type,EPRLOSR} which argue that the resourcefulness in scenarios of this type is best characterized as {\em nonclassicality of the common-cause}.
 It follows that the operations that can be applied to the resources without increasing their nonclassicality include local operations and classical common causes.
 In other words, the free operations in our resource theory are {\em local operations and shared randomness} (LOSR).

 Another important ingredient in the definition of a resource theory is its \textbf{enveloping theory}, which specifies the scope of all possible resources under consideration.
 Refs.~\cite{gallego2015resource,EPRLOSR} study the case of bipartite and multipartite EPR scenarios where the enveloping theory is taken to be that of quantum resources, i.e., assemblages that Alice and Bob can prepare in the laboratory by performing classically-correlated local actions on a shared quantum system that may be prepared on an entangled state.
 In this work, however, we consider the enveloping theory to contain all assemblages which can be generated by Alice performing measurements on a bipartite system whose state may be described by an arbitrary theory (a possibility formalized within the framework of generalized probabilistic theories and depicted by thick lines in Fig.~\ref{fig:small-resources}) \cite{cavalcanti2022post}.
 As shown by Ref.~\cite{cavalcanti2022post}, this enveloping theory contains all and only the no-signalling assemblages.
 Notably, not every assemblage that satisfies the no-signalling principle can be generated by Alice and Bob sharing quantum resources \cite{sainz2015postquantum,sainz2020bipartite}; this is in analogy to Popescu-Rohrlich boxes \cite{popescu1994quantum} in Bell scenarios.
 An exception is given by assemblages in traditional bipartite EPR scenarios, where the renowned theorem by Gisin \cite{gisin1989stochastic} and Hughston, Josza, and Wootters \cite{hughston1993complete} (GHJW) proves that the most general assemblages -- the non-signalling ones -- all admit a quantum realization.
 Our broadening of the enveloping theory of resources allows for a perspective from which to study how quantum resources emerge and how their resourcefulness is bounded relative to all logically possible resources.
+This is a main advantage of the resource theory presented in this work over the resource theory we developed in Ref.~\cite{EPRLOSR}.
+For this reason, we mainly focus on studying post-quantum resources in this paper.